playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/graph-view.md

 The color of each branch remains the same whenever you open the Graph View and does not depend on which branch was selected to launch it.

-The Graph View supports zooming in and out with the scroll wheel and panning click and drag.
+The Graph View supports zooming in and out with the scroll wheel and panning via click and drag.

 [overview-image]: /images/user-manual/version-control/graph-view/overview.png
 [closed-branches-image]: /images/user-manual/version-control/graph-view/closed-branches.png